-- We can consider unrestricted funding, which can be used to support any costs within your organisation, to help you further your work.
+- Revenue funding of between £5,000 and £20,000 per year, typically for three years, depending on your need or request. - For exceptionally strong applications, we can consider up to 5 years' funding for work which is most clearly and directly aligned to one of our funding themes and at least one of the priorities listed under that theme, and which is also recognised as leading or best practice.
+Please see our FAQs for applicants for further information. - Please also note that whilst we can provide Small Grant funding of up to £20,000 per year, we won't be able to award this to all applicants.
+Awards at this level will be for work which is most clearly and directly aligned to one of our funding themes and at least one of the priorities listed under that theme. - We can consider unrestricted funding, which can be used to support any costs within your organisation, to help you further your work.
 Where there are elements of your organisation's work that do not fit with our themes, you may not be eligible for unrestricted funding. - Alternatively, we can consider restricted funding for a specific salary, project or service, including any associated equipment costs, such as laptops.
-We can consider fully funding a small project or part-time salary, or part-funding a larger project, service or fulltime salary. - You don't need to have any match funding in place when you apply, but if we are not able to fund the total costs of your work, you will need to consider additional sources of funding.
-Our Funding Officer will discuss this with you during the assessment process. - Due to the high level of demand for our funding, you can only hold one Large Grant under Our Funds at any one time and you would not be eligible to apply for a Small Grant.
-The exception to this is with our Programmes Funding.
-It is possible to hold a Programmes award, and a Large Grant at the same time.
-However, if you are already in receipt of funding from us, we will take this into consideration when assessing any new request you make.
+We can consider fully funding a small project or part-time salary, or part-funding a larger project, service or full-time salary. - You don't need to have any match funding in place when you apply, but if we are not able to fund the total costs of your work, you will need to consider additional sources of funding.
+Our Funding Officer will discuss this with you during the assessment process. - Due to the high levels of demand for our funding, you can only hold one Small Grant from us at a time.